Construction site safety: Overview

-Health disparities

-Approximately 1 in 4 construction workers did not have health insurance in 2018, more than double the uninsured rate among all U.S. workers.
-Almost half (48%) or 2 in 4 Hispanic construction workers were uninsured, more than triple that of their non-Hispanic counterparts (13%).
-Hispanics make up a sizeable portion of the construction workforce: in 2019, 30.4% of construction workers were Hispanic, compared to 17.7% of workers in all industries.
-Of great concern is that minority workers have a higher risk of suffering from occupational illness and injury.
-US labor laws that create barriers to organizing a union, immigration policies, unregulated, unsafe work places, lack of health insurance, misclassified workers who lose protections, being an essential worker, not having sick leave, distrust of the healthcare system, language barriers, and the cost of missing work are just some of the possible contributing factors to this health disparity.

 Hazards

 The leading safety hazards on construction sites include falls, being caught between objects, electrocutions, and being struck by objects.
 These hazards have caused injuries and deaths on construction sites throughout the world.
 Failures in hazard identification are often due to limited or improper training and supervision of workers.
 Areas where there is limited training include tasks in design for safety, safety inspection, and monitoring safety.
 Failure in any of these areas can result in an increased risk in exposing workers to harm in the construction environment.